 When school dramas seem to multiply for gifted children, many parents turn to home education as the answer.
-But, is it a good idea?
-I believe homeschooling a gifted student is a great idea for a number of reasons including the greater freedom children have to study what they love, the ability to work at an accelerated pace, and parents are able to choose a curriculum that suits their gifted children.
+But is it a good idea?
+I believe homeschooling a gifted student is a great idea for several reasons, including the greater freedom children have to study what they love, the ability to work at an accelerated pace, and the parents can choose a curriculum that suits their gifted children.

 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.

 Below we will look at these ten reasons to homeschool a gifted student:

 - Students can study at an accelerated pace

 - Parents can choose a curriculum they know will suit their children better